fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_000.md

 And then.
 Do.
 Not.
 Give.
 Up.

-## What factors contribute to developer rejection in interviews?
+## What Factors Contribute To Developer Rejection In Interviews?

 If the company has a coding test and you pass it things are from that point on mostly about what feeling people get from you.